Hemkumar247/Bajaj-HackRx/README.md

 # HackRx 6.0 - Intelligent Document Q&A Bot

-This project is a submission for the HackRx 6.0 hackathon.
-It is an intelligent system that uses Large Language Models (LLMs) to answer natural language questions based on a large unstructured document, in simple it user RAG to process the query.
+This project is an intelligent system that uses Large Language Models (LLMs) to answer natural language questions based on a large unstructured document, in simple it user RAG to process the query.

 ## 🚀 Features
 - **Natural Language Understanding:** Ask questions in plain English.